MikeHook/SunCow/README.md

 - Sharp architecture base project used to provide quick setup of loosely coupled architecture
 - Custom routes for card categories and cards
 - Shared view reuse for CategoriesMenu
+- Card images are generated dynamically

 Limitations
 - Dependancy on Sharp architecture libraries
 - Category / card route names should be unique
 - No authentication system, custom cards viewable by anyone
 - Basic page layouts
+- No form validation
+- No custom cards listing
+- Image generator only works if the directory is available